better-incidents/foundations-of-incident-management/docs/incident_process.md

 #### In the first 10 minutes of identifying a possible issue, the first responder will:

-Using the [incident severity definition/matrix](#heading=h.bc3uwmdnxit6), decide if the issue at hand qualifies as an incident.
+Using the [incident severity definition/matrix](#severity), decide if the issue at hand qualifies as an incident.
 If it’s unclear if the issue warrants incident status based upon our definitions, but evidence indicates something is wrong, err on the side of declaring an incident.
 Engaging a broader group can help confirm whether or not the  suspect occurrence  is an issue and determine what next steps should be taken.

 It’s better to declare an incident, then quickly downgrade it to a bug than to let an issue simmer and potentially have a negative impact on our customer experience.

-If it’s determined that an issue is not at “incident” level, please create a bug in the appropriate team's backlog using the [incident ownership table](#heading=h.bc3uwmdnxit6).
+If it’s determined that an issue is not at “incident” level, please create a bug in the appropriate team's backlog using the [service ownership table][service_ownership_resource].

 If it’s determined that the issue is an incident, the first thing to do is name an incident commander.
 Ideally, a member of the team most closely related to the issue will assume the role of incident commander for the duration of that incident.
 If it’s unclear what teams are related or there is a delay in the team's engagement, these duties should be carried out by someone in the initial incident declarer group who is less critical for the technical triage effort.